denisdugar/ci-cd-tutorial-sample-app/infra/README.md

 ```
 It will take 10-30 min and create EKS cluster in AWS.

-After EKS cluster is created use
+After EKS cluster is created, use
 ```sh
 docker login
 ```
-to login to your docker account.
+to log in to your docker account.
 It will create /home/user/.docker/config.json with your docker credentials.
 We will use it to create kubernetes secret for pulling image from your private docker repo

 Apply kustomization file to create deployment and service.
 (Choose image for your repo)